mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 an all-Aslan campaign.
 This style of game allows the group to highlight the unique aspects of the Aslan race; territory and clan politics can play a central part of the campaign.
-It is also possible to run a standard Traveller game ‘flavoured’ with Aslan culture, casting the Player Characters as traders.
+It is also possible to run a standard Traveller game ‘flavored’ with Aslan culture, casting the Player Characters as traders.

 ###### All Family